michael-s-downs/thethingineed/services/documentation/techhubgenaicompose.md

    Parameters of this action:

-   - **Type** (string): Method to use for the expansion. (langs)
+   - **Type** (string): Method to use for the expansion. (langs, steps)

-   - **Langs** (string, list): Languages to translate the query while using the langs type.

-   Within this action, there is one type:
+   - **Params** (dict): Params for the action.

-   - **Lang Expansion**: This expansion method, translates the original query to the received languages by calling genai-llmapi and creates new retrieve action steps in order to call genai-inforetrieval with each query.
+    **1. Lang Expansion**: This expansion method, translates the original query to the received languages by calling genai-llmapi and creates new retrieve action steps in order to call genai-inforetrieval with each query.
 In languages list the user can specify the entire language or an abbreviation like "en" or "ja".
 Param model is optional.

+   - **Langs** (string, list): Languages to translate the query while using the langs type.
+   - **Model** (string, optional): Model to use for the translation.

     Example: